Yandex Cloud

 • Using a virtual environment

-• Using a virtual environment at regular runs of PySpark jobs
+• Using a virtual environment when running PySpark jobs normally

-• Using a virtual environment when integrating the Yandex Data Processing cluster with Yandex DataSphere
+• Using a virtual environment when integrating a Yandex Data Processing cluster with Yandex DataSphere

 • Using a virtual environment in a Zeppelin notebook

-When using PySpark, it is often required to install or update Python packages in Yandex Data Processing clusters.
-In this case, changing the primary Python environment in a cluster may turn out too time-consuming and unpractical.
-As an alternative, you can use isolated virtual environments when running each job:
+Using PySpark often requires installing or updating Python packages in Yandex Data Processing clusters.
+In this case, modifying the primary Python environment in a cluster may prove too time-consuming and unpractical.
+As a workaround, you can use isolated virtual environments when running each job:

 1. Set up a virtual environment.

-For compatibility, a virtual environment is set up on a temporary Yandex Data Processing cluster.
-It is then placed in an archive that is saved in an Object Storage bucket.
+For compatibility, set up your virtual environment on a temporary Yandex Data Processing cluster.
+Then place it in an archive, saved in an Object Storage bucket.

 2. Use the virtual environment from the archive when running jobs in Yandex Data Processing clusters.